Self-Directed Assessments vs. Competency-Based Education: Explaining Your Options

 You can think of these assessments as somewhat similar to a “test out” option—but there’s more to it than simply taking a test.
 These assessments come in the form of a self-directed online module where students complete interactive work demonstrating their proficiency in a subject.
 Students who choose to take a self-directed assessment have the ability to receive one-on-one guidance from an academic coach.

-These assessments are pass/fail and require a minimum score of 70 percent.
 Each assessment attempt costs $149 and a successful attempt is posted as a test-out (TO) on a student transcript

 How can self-directed assessments benefit me?